Pilate washing his hands, the CJEU on pre-trial detention

 C. Peristeridou

-Dr. Christina Peristeridou is a tenured Assistant Professor at the criminal law department and the Maastricht Insitutute for Criminal Sciences (MICS) and a lawyer, admitted to the Bar of Thessaloniki since 2008.
+Dr. Christina Peristeridou is an Associate Professor at the criminal law department and the Maastricht Insitutute for Criminal Sciences (MICS) and a lawyer, admitted to the Bar of Thessaloniki since 2008.
 She specialises in comparative and European criminal procedure.
+She works on virtual criminal procedure, the theories of procedural justice and human-centered criminal justice, and topics of European criminal procedure related to mutual trust, such as the European Arrest Warrant.